-It is imperative that the placenta be steamed to a food safe internal temperature of at least 71°C (160°F).
+It is imperative that the placenta is steamed to a food-safe internal temperature of at least 71°C (160°F).
 All meats should be thoroughly cooked prior to ingesting, and this standard includes the encapsulated placenta.
 The company that was confirmed as the service provider in the case of the sick baby states that the placenta is merely cleaned before being dehydrated.
 The company also states that the placenta is dehydrated at a temperature between 46°C and 71°C (115°F and 160°F).
 This may mean the placenta was kept at a temperature that actually increased bacterial growth rather than inhibiting it.

 Storing the placenta capsules at room temperature may have also further increased bacterial growth.
 Meat products prepared for consumption, including placenta capsules, should be stored in the fridge or freezer.